 - Metal cooking utensils (if you plan on cooking over the fire) – the supplied ones were plastic or wood.

-- 2-3 Season sleeping bags for the kids (we have a Coleman junior for our 7-year old and this excellent toddler Kelty sleeping bag – one of the few proper 2 season ones we found for very young kids)
+- 2-3 Season sleeping bags for the kids.
+We have a Coleman junior for our 7-year old and this excellent toddler Kelty sleeping bag.
+This is one of the few proper 2 season ones we found for very young kids

-- Wellies (I’m rather in love with my Joules Wellibobs) and Crocs (for the whole family, and yes, real ones really are worth the money).
+- Crocs (for the whole family, and yes, real ones really are worth the money).

 - Waterproof picnic blanket and warm throws or blankets for evenings outside round the fire.